GuilhermeKP/learn/README.md

-Hello everyone this is just fun and code creation <3
+Hello everyone this is just fun and code creation by guilherme&guilherme